killme2008/stm-profiler/README.md

 		 {"(alter a + 1)(alter b - 1)" {:alter 1601, :get-fault 52, :barge-fail 372, :change-committed 1064}}

 It also returns a map contains all transaction forms statistics infos which used this reference,and the result contains the times of special function such as alter invoked with this reference.The :alter included retry times.
+Then,you can use `(clear-ref-stats ref)` to clear reference statistics infos.

 You can check this example in sample.clj.